Airport lounge reviews, flight reviews and travel inspiration

 Seating, Views and Atmosphere

-The Upper Deck Lounge Glasgow Airport has large floor-to-ceiling glass windows with views of the runway and the surrounding hills, which were the highlight of the space.
+The lounge has large floor-to-ceiling glass windows with views of the runway and the surrounding hills, which were the highlight of the space.
 Watching planes take-off at dusk with a drink in hand was an excellent pre-flight treat.

 The seating is mostly café-style, with a functional and basic décor.
 However, there were a few seats and tables by the windows facing the runway, which are definitely the seats that you want.